 3.5 The Issuer's principal business is providing residential mortgages in the UK.
-As such, the Issuer is susceptible to changes in UK mortgage rules and regulation which could impact the Issuer's ability to retain current mortgage customers and/or attract new mortgage customers
+As such, the Issuer is susceptible to changes in UK mortgage rules and regulation which could impact the Issuer's ability to retain current mortgage customers and/or attract new mortgage customers improvement relating to customer choice and the ability of customers to switch mortgage providers.

-The FCA published its Mortgages Market Study Final Report (MS16/2) in March 2019.
-Whilst it found that the mortgage market is working well in many respects, the report illustrated a number of areas for improvement relating to customer choice and the ability of customers to switch mortgage providers.
 On 26 March 2019, the FCA published Consultation Paper CP19/14 entitled "Mortgage customers: proposed changes to responsible lending rules and guidance" setting out detailed proposals to remove regulatory barriers to changing mortgages for "mortgage prisoners".
-CP19/14 closed for comments on 26 June 2019.
 The term "mortgage prisoners" has been defined by the FCA to mean mortgage customers who would benefit from changing their mortgage product (either with their existing lender or with a new lender) but are unable to do so despite being up to date with their current mortgage payments.
-The changes to the FCA's Mortgages and Home Finance: Conduct of Business sourcebook (the MCOB) proposed by CP19/14 should make it easier for a customer who is a mortgage prisoner to switch to a new lender.
+The changes to the FCA's Mortgages and Home Finance: Conduct of Business sourcebook (the MCOB) proposed by CP19/14 and implemented through the FCA Policy Statement entitled "Changes to mortgage responsible lending rules and guidance - feedback on CP19/14 and final rules" (PS19/27) are intended to make it easier for a customer who is a mortgage prisoner to switch to a new lender.
 This could lead to an increase in redemptions of mortgages sooner than anticipated, thereby reducing the interest payable on those loans.
-It is possible that further changes may be made to the MCOB as a result of current and future reviews, studies and regulatory reforms which could have a material adverse effect on the Issuer's business, finances and operations.
-Any failure to comply with these rules may entitle a borrower to claim damages for loss suffered or set-off the amount of the claim against monies owing under a regulated mortgage contract and the new rules may also negatively affect mortgage supply and demand.
+The rules, based on pre-Covid-19 conditions, require firms to write to customers who may be eligible letting them know they may be able switch their mortgage.
+However, the FCA decided that given lenders' inability to offer new switching options to mortgage prisoners in view of Covid-19 it would be wrong to require letters to be sent to consumers at this time.
+The FCA therefore extended the window during which it expects firms to contact consumers about switching options by three months to 1 December 2020.